jmoseka/jmoseka/README.md

 <hr>
 <h4> Connect with me: </h4>
 <p align="left">
+ passionate and determined Frontend web developer seeking to use proven skills in front-web development to meet business needs.
 <a href = "https://www.linkedin.com/in/jamila-moseka-2295861a4/"><img src="linkedin (3).png"/></a>  &nbsp; <a href = "https://twitter.com/milamoseka"><img src="twitter (2).png"/></a>
 </p>